Login

 Exceptionally well

-Has this kit prompted any new food related initiatives within your school? no - we already have some great initiatives
+Has this kit prompted any new food related initiatives within your school? for our class at least, we tried to brainstorm some ideas on how to reduce food waste within our class and our household

 Helpful Report

-What are three words that describe the activities in this kit? great, local, interesting
+What are three words that describe the activities in this kit?
+Fun, yum, memorable.

 How effective was the resource in fostering critical thinking about food waste issues?